Hippocrates of Chios: Mathematics

 The major accomplishment of Hippocrates is that he was the first to write a systematically organized geometry textbook, called Elements (Στοιχεῖα, Stoicheia), that is, basic theorems, or building blocks of mathematical theory.
 From then on, mathematicians from all over the ancient world could, at least in principle, build on a common framework of basic concepts, methods, and theorems, which stimulated the scientific progress of mathematics.

 Only a single, famous fragment of Hippocrates' Elements is existent, embedded in the work of Simplicius.
 In this fragment the area is calculated of some so-called Hippocratic lunes.
 This was part of a research program to square the circle, that is, to construct a square with the same area as a circle.
-The strategy, apparently, was to divide a circle into a number of crescent-shaped parts.
-If it were possible to calculate the area of each of those parts, then the area of the circle as a whole would be known too.
-Only much later was it proven (by Ferdinand von Lindemann, in 1882) that this approach had no chance of success, because the factor pi (π) is transcendental.
-The number π is the ratio of the circumference to the diameter of a circle, and also the ratio of the area to the square of the radius.
+Although Hippocrates failed to square the circle, he was the first to prove an equality of area between a curved shape and a polygonal shape.
+Only much later was it proven (by Ferdinand von Lindemann, in 1882) that this approach had no chance of success, because the side length of the square would have a transcendental ratio $\sqrt\pi$ to the radius of the circle, impossible to construct using compass and straightedge.

 In the century after Hippocrates, at least four other mathematicians wrote their own Elements, steadily improving terminology and logical structure.
 In this way, Hippocrates' pioneering work laid the foundation for Euclid's Elements (c.
 325 BC), which was to remain the standard geometry textbook for many centuries.
 Hippocrates is believed to have originated the use of letters to refer to the geometric points and figures in a proposition, e.g., "triangle ABC" for a triangle with vertices at points A, B, and C.

 Two other contributions by Hippocrates in the field of mathematics are noteworthy.
 He found a way to tackle the problem of 'duplication of the cube', that is, the problem of how to construct a cube root.
 Like the quadrature of the circle, this was another of the so-called three great mathematical problems of antiquity.
 Hippocrates also invented the technique of 'reduction', that is, to transform specific mathematical problems into a more general problem that is easier to solve.
 The solution to the more general problem then automatically gives a solution to the original problem.